quii/learn-go-with-tests/io.md

 Before adding our test we need to make our other tests compile by replacing the `strings.Reader` with an `os.File`.

-Let's create a helper function which will create a temporary file with some data inside it
+Let's create some helper functions which will create a temporary file with some data inside it, and abstract our score tests

 ```go
 //file_system_store_test.go